FAQThings you might want to know, too

 > Would you be able to work in our office?

-As long as you don't know each other, working onsite makes it easier to collaborate because you are visible.
+As long as you don't know each other, working onsite makes collaboration easier.

 And an iterative design approach requires permanent exchange and feedback.

-But once you are a winning team, working remote could be an option, too.
+But once we are a winning team, working remote should be an option, too.

 Regular home-office days can increase the productivity in some project phases.

-As a freelancer I prefer to share an office with colleagues from digital business, such as Raben Engel Odenwälder co-working space.
+As a freelancer I prefer to share an office with colleagues from digital business.
+That's why I joined Raben Engel Odenwälder co-working space in Mannheim.

 > Are you willing to travel?